moat-lib-cmd

 A transport that enforces message boundaries MAY send each message without

-MoaT-Cmd messaging is simple by design and basically consists of a command
+MoaT-Cmd messaging is simple by design and consists of a command (sent from

-(sent from A to B) followed by a reply (sent from B to A).
-Both directions
+A to B) followed by a reply (sent from B to A).
+Both directions may

-may independently indicate that more, streamed data will follow.
-The first
+independently indicate that more, possibly streamed, data will follow.
+The

-and last message of a streamed command or reply are considered to be
+first and (if streaming) last message of a streamed command or reply are

-The side opening a sub-channel uses non-negative integers as channel ID.
+The side opening a sub-channel uses a unique non-negative integer as

+channel ID.
 Replies carry the ID's bitwise-negated value.
-Thus the ID spaces of both
+Thus the ID

-IDs are allocated with the first message on a sub-channel.
-They MUST NOT be
+IDs are allocated when sending the first message on a sub-channel.
+They

 Message format